 I am frugal.
 Frugality is my way of living.
 Now take the time to start practicing frugality.
 ALWAYS!

 What do we mean by living frugally?
-We live by living simple and economically.
-We are not cheap we are frugal, we love to value our money and make the best of it.
+We live by living simply and economically.
+We are not cheap; we are frugal.
+We love to value our money and make the best of it.

-In times like this, it is better to adopt a frugal lifestyle even if now things economically have not to change for you.
-Make sure you are valuing your money and start simplifying your lifestyle.
+In times like this, it is better to adopt a frugal lifestyle even if things have not changed for you now economically.
+So make sure you are valuing your money and start simplifying your lifestyle.

-Remember that what we are experiencing now will have a long term effect on our economy.
+Remember that what we are experiencing will have a long-term effect on our economy.

 Go back to your budgeting goals and plans

-This is the time to go back to your budget and financial goals you made for this year and see if they are still applicable and make changes.
+Now is the time to go back to your budget and financial goals for this year, see if they are still applicable, and make changes.

-Due to this current situation, we decided to go back to saving as much as we can and investing until we can.
+Due to this current situation, we decided to go back to saving as much as possible and investing until we can.
 We visit our budget regularly because of price increases.

 During this time, freeze your spending by only buying and paying for what you and your family need.

 These are uncertain times, and every penny must be accounted for.
-Think about it this way, if the economy recovers you come out of this with more money saved and a new perspective about your spending habits.
+Think about it this way, if the economy recovers, you come out of this with more money saved and a new perspective on your spending habits.